 Do you believe each item reflect qualities of amotivation?

 Do you believe there are missing items?
+Maybe: Using group work to teach statistics is overrated.

 Are aspects of amotivation’s definition mis- or underrepresented within the set of items?
+Items d, I and k are all very similar

 Relationship Feedback: